Thanksgiving was our first full day in Princeville.

 We plan to come back to try snorkeling.
 We went back up through the resort and found some nice spots with good views.
 It seems like it’s not hard to walk around even if you’re not a guest.
 We went out on a balcony that had some seating and a nice view of the beach.

 There’s a few restaurants and a spa but the prices at these are pretty ridiculous.

 We walked back home and took it easy for the rest of the day.

 We had stuffed peppers from Costco for dinner; a new tradition!
 We also watched Riddick while we ate and continued work on the puzzle.
 The puzzle is mostly my wife’s work but I did put two pieces in there so it’s totally a team effort now!

 Overall, it was a nice chill day in the north.

 The plan for today is to go snorkeling at the Princeville resort beach then grab lunch and head back east.
-We’ve got a luau tonight at Smith’s in Kapaa.
+We’ve got a luau at Smith’s in Kapaa as well.
 I plan to eat all of the pork!